cinemagoer/website/README.md

 in the corresponding directory.

 News items have to be placed into the `news` directory.
-Just copy an existing news item directory and edit the `contents.lr` file of the new item.

 The `ecosystem` page consists of `project` elements.
-To add a new project, copy an existing project and edit the `contents.lr` file.

 ## Style